 My Seascape photography tips and tricks to help you get amazing results today.

-Seascape Photography is all about never-ending dance between land and sea.
+My Seascape Photography tips are all about never-ending dance between land and sea.

-The sea with it’s rolling and swirling waves are a harsh contrast to the rigidity and unmoving shoreline, this contrast is what gives us these amazingly powerful images, it’s also what helps us create these surreal effects.
+The sea with it’s rolling and swirling waves are a beautifully harsh contrast to the rigidity and unmoving shoreline.
+This contrast is what gives us those amazing and incredibly powerful seascapes, all this energy and movement is what helps us create beautiful photographs.

 How to capture dramatic seascape Photographs.

-Seascape photographers use this interaction between these two fantastic elements to our advantage, Primarily through the use of shutter speed, the correct choice of shutter speed can help to highlight their differences and we can create the exact mood we want with their correct use.
+Seascape photographers use this interaction between these two fantastic elements to our advantage, Primarily through the use of shutter speed, the correct choice of shutter speed can help to highlight the between the water and the shoreline and we can create the exact mood we want with the correct shutter speed.

 Playing with your shutter speed is one of the best ways to create a unique and dramatic image.
 The principle element we want to capture here is either energy or movement.

 With the correct techniques the solid foreground can act as an anchor for the photograph as it’s both sharp and in focus, the water and clouds movement, in the right conditions, can create this magical type of motion blur via Long Exposure Photography.